 Dairy is thought to be linked to asthma.
 Drinking milk or eating dairy products doesn’t cause asthma.
 However, if you have a dairy allergy, it may trigger symptoms that are similar to asthma.

 Also, if you have asthma and a dairy allergy, dairy may worsen your asthma symptoms.
-About 45 percent of children with asthma also have dairy and other food allergies.
-Children with food allergies are up to four times more likely to have asthma or other allergic conditions than children without a food allergy.
+About of children with asthma also have dairy and other food allergies.
+Children with food allergies are up to more likely to have asthma or other allergic conditions than children without a food allergy.

 Both asthma and food allergies are set off by the same reactions.
 The immune system goes into overdrive because it mistakes a food or other allergen as an attacker.
 Here’s how dairy can trigger asthma symptoms and some of the milk myths that exist.

 Asthma is a condition that makes the airways narrow and inflamed or irritated.
 Your airways or breathing tubes pass from the mouth, nose, and throat into the lungs.

 Asthma makes it difficult to breathe because it makes airways swollen and inflamed.
 They may also fill with mucus or fluid.
 Additionally, the round muscles that circle your airways may tighten.
 This makes your breathing tubes even more narrow.

 Symptoms of asthma include: